Home

 b) The Cumulative Grade Point Average must be at least 2,00.

-d) The last two semesters on registered status must be spent at METU, with the exception of the student exchange programs and international joint degree programs carried out with the contracted universities abroad.
+d) The last two semesters in registered status must be spent at METU, with the exception of the student exchange programs and international joint-degree programs carried out with the contracted universities abroad.

 (2) The date of graduation from undergraduate programs is determined as follows:

-a) The date of graduation from undergraduate programs is the date of announcement of the related semester or summer school letter grades stated in the academic calendar.
-After the announcement of the letter grades, the graduation date is when the letter grade is finalized based on the correction of the errors in grading, the completion of the grade I, and the use of the right to resit examination.
+a) The date of graduation from undergraduate programs is the date of announcement of the relevant semester or summer school letter grades stated in the academic calendar.
+After the announcement of the letter grades, the graduation date is when the letter grade is finalized following the correction of grading errors, the completion of the grade I, and the use of the right to resit examination.

 b) For students who want to leave the university by receiving an Associate Degree Diploma before they become eligible for graduation from an undergraduate program, the graduation date is the date of announcement of the letter grades for the semester in which the student has obtained the right to receive the diploma.